dougeby/IntuneDocs/InTuneDocs/DeployUse/use-remote-lock-and-passcode-reset-in-microsoft-intune.md

 Microsoft Intune provides both remote lock and passcode reset capabilities.

 ## Lock a device remotely
-If a user loses their device you can lock the device remotely.
-The table below lists how remote lock works on different mobile platforms.
-Remote lock is not supported
+If a user loses a device, you can lock the device remotely.
+The following table lists how remote lock works on different mobile platforms.

 |Platform|Remote lock|
 |------------|---------------|